Russia tops U.S. for gymnastics gold

 Hungarian fencer Timea Nagy took the only other gold medal awarded Friday, defeating Russia’s Karina Aznavourian 15-13 in the women’s epee final.

-Three goals in the final 18 minutes rallied the U.S. soccer team past China 3-1, moving the Americans into the quarterfinals, along with traditional powers Italy, Brazil and Netherlands.
+Three goals in the final 18 minutes rallied the U.S. soccer team past China 3-1, moving the Americans into the quarterfinals along with traditional powers Italy, Brazil and The Netherlands.

-Trailing 1-0 from the 46th minute, when Qiu Zhinghui scored for China, the U.S. mounted a strong comeback.
-Ben Olsen scored in the 72nd and 75th minutes, giving him four goals for the tournament, and Johnny Torres clinched the victory with his third goal in three games.
+China led 1-0 on Qiu Zhinghui’s goal in the 46th minute.
+Ben Olsen scored in the 72nd and 75th minutes, giving him four goals for the tournament, and Johnny Torres also scored.